Lust for a Vampire (1971)

 After conspiring with the school’s actual English teacher, he weasels himself into the position and promptly tries to weasel his way into the girls’ negligees.
 Of course, he falls in love with Carmilla, which soon turns awkward because a.) she’s a vampire and b.) he also kind of starts a thing with another teacher (Suzanna Leigh).
-Just your typical “I fell in love with a vampire heiress and a co-worker predicament.
+Just your typical “I fell in love with a vampire heiress and a co-worker at the same time" predicament.
 You hate to see it.

 Suffice it to say, Lust for a Vampire thrives on the trashy intrigue that’s actually perfectly suited for gothic romance.
 It is perhaps a touch sillier than most—I haven’t even mentioned the sublot involving another wormy schoolteacher (Bates in a role originally written for Peter Cushing) who’s in love with Carmilla even after discovering her secret, or the headmistress’s desperate attempt to cover up one of the girl’s death.
 There’s a lot going on with Lust, which misses the brisk elegance of most Hammer scripts; that’d be fine if it were in the service of something complex or nuanced, but that’s not exactly the case here, especially when it hastily resorts to your standard climax with the local villagers brandishing their torches and pitchforks.
 It’s fair to say this eventually feels like Hammer on autopilot.